bruvellu/zim-biotools/README.md

-# Zim Bio Tools
+# Zim BioTools

 Collection of useful scripts for biologists using [Zim Desktop Wiki](http://zim-wiki.org/).
+One day it might become a plugin.

 # Dependencies